wp-plugins/spider-faq/readme.txt

 4.4.15  Image margin.Specify the spaces (top, right, bottom, and left) outside the image border, between the border and other elements surrounding the image (e.g. “10 5”, where 10 stands for top and bottom margins, and 5 stands for right and left margins).

-4.4.16  Image (after text).Here you can upload an image that will appear at the bottom of the answer.
+4.4.16  Image (after text).Here you can upload an image that will appear at the bottom of the answer in FAQ section.

 4.4.17  Image width.
 Define the width of the image.